Earl of Eldon: Present peer

-John Francis Scott, 6th Earl of Eldon (born 9 July 1962) is the son of the 5th Earl and his wife Claudine de Montjoye-Vaufrey et de la Roche and was educated at Ampleforth College.
+John Francis "Jock" Scott, 6th Earl of Eldon (born 9 July 1962) is the son of the 5th Earl and his wife Countess Claudine de Montjoye-Vaufrey et de la Roche and was educated at Ampleforth College.
 He was styled as Viscount Encombe between 1976 and 30 January 2017, when he succeeded to his father's peerages.

 He married Charlotte de Vlaming, and they have two children: